-Section 3 presented a minimal deviation from a standard Barro-Becker fertility model in order to demonstrate the role that selection can play in driving falling interest rates.
+In section 3 we presented a minimal deviation from a standard Barro-Becker fertility model in order to demonstrate the role that selection can play in driving falling interest rates.
 In doing so, we neglected a number of other key changes over the period.
 In particular, we now introduce endogenous capital and calibrate the model to fit population growth, income per capita growth and changing life expectancy.
 We also allow for a Blanchard (1985)-type mechanism in which life expectancy impacts savings.
-In Section 5 we evaluate the quantitative performance of these models in accounting for the data.
+We then evaluate the quantitative performance of these models in accounting for the data.

 Extended household problem First, we make capital endogenous by assuming that it is reproducible, depreciates at a rate $\delta > 0$ and can be accumulated via investment of retained output, x_t .
 Second, we assume that firm productivity, D_t , can vary exogenously over time.
 Third, we allow child costs to vary according to an exogenous price $q_t \equiv D_t^{\frac{1}{1-\nu}} a_t$.
-In this expression, the productivity term captures the rising costs of raising children to adulthood, and a_t is an exogenous shock to child costs which we calibrate to match the path of population growth.21 Fourth, we allow the probability of death, π_t , (and hence life expectancy) to vary exogenously over time to match the historical evidence.
-Finally, we allow for a form of imperfect altruism in which parents care about their children's future average utility, but only while they themselves are alive.
-Changes in life expectancy then influence the interest rate if an individual parent's own finite horizon enters into their decision-making (see
+In this expression, the productivity term captures the rising costs of raising children to adulthood, and a_t is an exogenous shock to child costs which we calibrate to match the path of population growth.19 Fourth, we

-21Since we have assumed that the cost of raising children is paid in terms of the final good, we need to assume that the goods cost of children grows in proportion to income, much like in Lucas (2002) and Bar and Leukhina (2010), to ensure the existence of a balanced growth path.
+19Since we have assumed that the cost of raising children is paid in terms of the final good, we need to assume that the goods cost of children grows in proportion to income, much like in Lucas (2002) and Bar and Leukhina (2010), to ensure the existence of a balanced growth path.
 As in those studies, we take changes in q_t to be a reduced form means to capture laws that prevent children working, the introduction of mandatory education, parents spending more time with children, etc.